AbyssAbbeba/MDS-picoblaze-AVR-ide/IDE/utilities/LicenseCertificate/readme.txt

 RSA Cryptography Standard: http://www.emc.com/collateral/white-papers/h11300-pkcs-1v2-2-rsa-cryptography-standard-wp.pdf

-=== Simple recipe for certificate generation using command line tools === This example should work basically on arbitrary POSIX complaint operating system (e.g. any Linux, Unix, BSD, etc.).
+=== A simple recipe for certificate generation using command line tools === This example should work basically on arbitrary POSIX operating system (e.g. Linux, Unix, BSD, etc.).

 1) Take file CertificateExample.xml, copy it as certificate.xml, and modify its contents to fit your needs
 2) append binary NULL to the certificate, i.e. run: printf "\x0" >> certificate.xml